pyrodie18/splunk-ai-operator/tools/cluster_setup/EKS_README.md

   --query 'NatGateways[*].[NatGatewayId,SubnetId,State]' --output table
 ```

-**Required VPC Networking Components:**
-If using existing VPC, ensure it has:
-- ✅ At least 2 private subnets in different AZs
-- ✅ At least 2 public subnets in different AZs
-- ✅ NAT Gateway (at least 1, preferably 1 per AZ for HA)
-- ✅ Internet Gateway attached to VPC
-- ✅ Private subnets route to NAT Gateway (0.0.0.0/0 → nat-xxxxx)
-- ✅ Public subnets route to Internet Gateway (0.0.0.0/0 → igw-xxxxx)

 **The script will validate all these requirements during preflight checks.**

 ### 4. Configure Your Deployment